lcgothen/learning/dotnet_vet_clinic/README.md

 1. Make the classes with no methods (skeleton)
 2. Add methods and a simple JSON API to register clients, employees and pets (in memory)
 3. Integrate with a database (possibly PostgreSQL) using the Entity Framwork.
-4. Create a simple UI for registration (possibly using Blazor)
+4. Create a simple UI for registration (possibly using Blazor or React)

 ## Possible expansions
 - Visualize the registrations in the UI